hyp1231/action_piece/README.md

 ## Tokenizers

-We provide the pretrained tokenizers for the three datasets used in our paper.
-You can find them under `cache/AmazonReviews2014/`:

-* `Sports_and_Outdoors/processed/actionpiece.json`

-* `Beauty/processed/actionpiece.json`

-* `CDs_and_Vinyl/processed/actionpiece.json`

-The pretrained tokenizers follow a structure like:
+After the first run on each dataset, the provided code automatically constructs and caches the tokenizer vocabulary.
+The cached tokenizer follows a structure
+like:

 ```json
 {
     "n_categories": 5,